Bronson-Brown-deVost/image_tile_stitch/README.md

 For program usage run `python stitch.py -h`.

 Good results can be obtained by using the default settings (SIFT keypoints, AFFINE transformation, 4x size reduction, and background suppression).
 Using the `--p True` switch will allow you to see the stitching as it is happening in realtime and perhaps diagnose some obvious problems.
 If the matching of images is a bit poor, sometimes using `--a AKAZE --s 2` will produce more precise matches (at the expense of time and memory usage).
 If you run into real difficulties stitching a certain image using `--b False` to turn off the background suppression may have a positive effect in select cases (when the manuscript is not very brown in color).

+Errors and warnings that are encountered during the stitching process can be found in the log file `stitch.log`.

 ## Testing Data